fshasan/mail-mates/README.md

 ## Database Schema

-The relation between the tables of the project's database is displayed below.

 <img src="./images/Databsae_Schema.png">

-## Screenshot of the requirements
+## Requirements (Screenshot)

-### **R1**: As a user, I want to sign up with my first name, last name, new email, and password.
+### R1: As a user, I want to sign up with my first name, last name, new email, and password.
 The email address must be unique.

  <img src="./images/R1.png">

-### **R2**: As a user, I want to sign in using my email address and password.
+### R2: As a user, I want to sign in using my email address and password.

  <img src="./images/R2.png">

-### **R3**: As a user, I want to send emails to another email address.
+### R3: As a user, I want to send emails to another email address.

  <img src="./images/R3_a.jpg">

  <img src="./images/R3_b.jpg">

-### **R4**: As a user, I want to receive emails from another email address.
+### R4: As a user, I want to receive emails from another email address.

  <img src="./images/R4_a.jpg">

  <img src="./images/R4_b.jpg">

-### **R5**: As a user, I want to get emails in my inbox in four categories: Primary, Social, Promotional, and Forum.
+### R5: As a user, I want to get emails in my inbox in four categories: Primary, Social, Promotional, and Forum.
 Email must be automatically categorized.

  <img src="./images/R5_a.jpg">